Madhuparna04/My-Repo/Machine Learning/Principal Component Analysis/README.md

 	f) Select two columns of this matrix as the Principal Components for the given matrix to reduce it to a dimension of 2.

-The codes are available jupyter notebook format and can be used with Google Colab.
+The codes are available in jupyter notebook format and can be used with Google Colab.